 In a 2009 study (wow that's outdated) 44% of people abandoned their shopping cart because the Shipping and handling costs were too high.

-Now compare that to the 2014 study from BI Intelligence and you will see the rates increasing.
+Now compare that to the 2014 study from BI Intelligence and you will see the rates increase.

 Into 2016 and we see that rate continue to climb according to a study conducted by Deloitte…

 What do you think 2018 is going to bring?
 Customers are spoilt for choice.
-Either build the shipping costs into your product and compete on branding or work to get cheaper shipping charges from your fulfilment centre.
+Either build the shipping costs into your product and compete on branding or work to get cheaper shipping charges from your fulfillment center.